ec209/re-team-manual/source/documentation/yubikeys.md

     **TIP:** although it's called a "PIN" it can in fact be any alphanumeric passphrase
 3. Enter `quit` to finish setting up the key.

+### Use an existing Yubikey's GPG key on a new laptop

+1. Insert the YubiKey into the USB port.
+1. Open Terminal.
+1. Enter the GPG command: `gpg --card-edit`
+1. At the `gpg/card>` prompt, enter the command: `fetch`
+1. Enter `quit`

 ### Publish public key to keyservers